 - Teamwork – Our family has to work together to get what we want.
 In the example we have to figure out what restaurant to eat at together or what trip to take.

 - Work Ethic – As a family we see that you have to work for your goals; this is actually a good thing, and one should be proud of a job well done.
 In this case, if we decide to go on a trip, everyone will have to do their part to help us cook with groceries.
 If we eat at a restaurant, everyone will have to work to put their creative ideas into cheap entertainment around the house.

-However, I have to say about Jasmine’s declaration that I think we all have had times when we wanted the option that would be easy and skip all the lesson learning.
+However, I have to say about this child’s declaration that I think we all have had times when we wanted the option that would be easy and skip all the lesson learning.
 We want to be rich and just do whatever we want.